Learn about the things to remember when dealing with cardiac CT.

 During a cardiac CT scan, the x-ray machine will move around your body in a circle.
 The machine will take a picture of each part of your heart.
 A computer can put the pictures together to make a three-dimensional (3D) picture of the whole heart.

-Because an x-ray machine is used, cardiac CT involves radiation.
+Cardiac CT involves radiation because an x-ray machine is used.
 Although the amount of radiation used is considered small, it's similar to the amount of radiation you're naturally exposed to over a 3-year period.

 There's a small chance that cardiac CT will cause cancer because of the radiation involved.
 The risk is higher for people younger than 40 years old, especially children.
 However, new cardiac CT methods are available that reduce the amount of radiation used for this test.

 Cardiac CT is a common test for finding and/or evaluating calcium buildup in the walls of the coronary arteries, coronary heart disease (CHD), problems with heart function and heart valves, problems with the aorta, blood clots in the lungs, problems with the pulmonary veins, and pericardial disease.